stevestrutt/blueprint-vsi-app-inject/README.md

 | ssh_public_key: | string | null  | SSH Key  |

-Sensitive input values like API keys and SSH keys should not be defined in the input file as this potentially could lead to a security exposure when the  file is saved in the git repo.
+It is advised that sensitive input values like API keys and SSH keys should not be defined in the input file as this can lead to a security exposure if the file is saved in the public git repo.
 To pass sensitive values to Schematics, they are passed as dynamic input variables when the Blueprint is created.
 Shell variable substution can be used to insert environment variables as input to Blueprint commands.

 The SSH key can be sourced and saved as the environment variable `user_ssh_key` using:
 ```